solectrus/csv-importer/README.md

 This imports all CSV files from the folder `./csv` (it uses $PWD because Docker requires an absolute path here) and pushes them to your InfluxDB.
 The process is idempotent, so you can run it multiple times without any harm.

+### Beware of caching issues

-First Note: If the import is performed after SOLECTRUS has already been used, caching issues may occur, meaning that older periods will not be displayed.
+If the import is performed after SOLECTRUS has already been used, caching issues may occur, meaning that older periods will not be displayed.
 In this case, the Redis cache must be flushed once after the import:

 ```bash
 docker exec -it solectrus-redis-1 redis-cli FLUSHALL